codingtuto/Coding-UI/README.md

 👉  This template is free for commercial and personal use.

-👉 Codeing UI Blogger Template 's minimal design and Dark Mode Support , making it easy for readers to engage with the site.
+👉 Coding UI Blogger Template 's minimal design and Dark Mode Support , making it easy for readers to engage with the site.

 ## Fonctionnalités
 - 100% réactif